 In the article about target notes, we say that a solo must be created from the chords of the song, not only from the key (tonality).
 The truth, however, is that the vast majority of musicians and improvisers see nothing but the key.

-To break this “mental blockage” about scales application, we showed that we can explore each chord individually in the song, working with the notes of the chord.
-But we were still stuck in the natural scales.
-Now it is time of extrapolating this concept, going beyond the basic scales.
-It is time to learn how to use alternative scales!
+To break this “mental block”, we show that we can explore each chord individually in the song, working on the chord notes.
+But we were still stuck with natural scales.
+Now it’s time to explore this concept, going beyond the basic scales.
+The time has come to learn how to use alternative scales!

-Very well, you should have in mind that certain scale can be used when the harmonic field of the song was created from it.
+Okay, you should already have in mind that a certain scale can be used when the key of the song was generated from it.
 In other words, you know that you can use the scale of the tonality in question.
-Nice, this is a fact.
-But this is not the only one resource we have!
+Great, that’s a fact.
+However, it is not the only resource we have!

-Summarizing, we will not invalidate the concept of harmonic fields, quite the opposite, this will be always useful and essential.
-Let’s just go to other resources, thinking on chords.
-Continue here in the Simplifying Theory and you will find out which scales you can use for each chord.
-You will see that there is no mystery: we have many resources easy to use with amazing results.
+Continue here in the Simplifying Theory website and find out which scales you can use over which chords.
+You will see that there is no mystery to it: we have many simple resources to apply with surprising results.
 Study each topic carefully and practice a lot.
-Remember that it doesn’t matter housing lots of knowledge in your brain if you don’t put them in your fingers.
+Remember that there is no point in storing knowledge in your head if it doesn’t come out at your fingertips.
 Above all, make music!

 Go to: Harmonic minor scale